AronToYou/wavgen/docs/source/how-to/define.rst

     retrieved at a later time sufficient for reconstruction of the waveform.
     Regarding the latter method, the `super` implementation is usually sufficient, obviating the need to override.

-As a last resort, consult the :class:`~wavgen.waveform.Waveform` source documentation.
+As a last resort, consult the :class:`~wavgen.waveform_base.Waveform` source documentation.

 .. _this: https://rhettinger.wordpress.com/2011/05/26/super-considered-super/
 .. [#] In python, ``__init__`` plays the role of constructor for a class.